 Inherent risk of material misstatement is the susceptibility of a balance or assertion to misstatement which could be material, individually or when aggregated with other misstatements, assuming that there are no related controls.
+We highlight our significant findings in respect of significant financial reporting risks as identified in our discussion with you in the Audit Plan, as well as any additional significant risks identified.

-Significant financial reporting risks Our significant findings from the audit Fraud risk from revenue recognition Our audit approach consisted of substantive procedures to address the relevant assertions associated with the significant risk.
+Significant financial reporting risks Our response and significant findings Fraud risk from revenue recognition Our audit approach consisted of substantive procedures to address the relevant assertions associated with this significant risk.
 We did not identify any issues related to fraud risk associated with revenue recognition.
-Risk of management override of controls We performed procedures consistent with professional standards including, testing of journal entries, performing a retrospective review of estimates and evaluating the business rationale of significant transactions.
+Risk of management override of controls We performed procedures consistent with professional standards including testing of journal entries, performing a retrospective review of estimates and evaluating the business rationale of significant transactions.
 We did not identify any issues or concerns regarding management override of controls.